-1985 - Proposed -- Replacing oil furnaces with 3 gas furnaces to heat the church, basement and fellowship room.
-Proposal accepted.
+A proposal was made and accepted for the replacing of the oil furnaces with 3 gas furnaces to heat the church, basement and fellowship room.

-Request from Wilson Ministerial Committee mentioning a Food and Clothing Shelter be established, 6 churches are to be involved, to be called the "Caring Christian Community Center (C.C.C.C.)"
+A request came from the Wilson Ministerial Committee requesting a Food and Clothing Shelter be established, 6 churches are to be involved, to be called the "Caring Christian Community Center (C.C.C.C.)"
 It will be run by the lay people of the churches involved.
 Canned and dry food and paper products will be gathered from each church once a month and dispensed to the needy from the Exley Methodist Church of Wilson.
 The church requested a quarterly report.
 North Ridge U.M.C. has participated in this venture for 13 years.

-Don Peck reported that the Trustees Group had met and have 4 major projects to offer for bids and 10 other projects will be offered to the congregation.
+Don Peck reported that the Trustees had four major projects to offer for outside bids with ten other projects to be offered to the congregation.
 They will be posted on the bulletin board in the rear of the Sanctuary.

-Additional bathroom facilities Replacing windows and siding on west side of Red Room
+Additional bathroom facilities

+Replacing windows and siding on west side of Red Room